Graduate Instructor Excellence in Teaching Award

 - Evidence of innovative or creative teaching practices.

 - Any other evidence of distinguished teaching, including student class evaluations, and evidence of student learning.

-Recognition: The recipient is presented a Golden Apple trophy at the doctoral hooding ceremony, he/she also receives $1,000.
-A plaque displaying the recipient's name is posted in the J. D. Williams Library.
+Recognition: The recipient is presented a Golden Apple trophy at the doctoral hooding ceremony on May 12, 2017.
+In addition, he/she receives $1,000.
+A plaque displaying the recipient’s name is posted in the J. D. Williams Library.

 Past and Current Recipients:

 - 2010 Otis W. Pickett – History